wajidumar/Data-Science-Projects/N2O emission project/emmit.md

 ```

 The nitrous oxide emission data from FAO database was imported.
 The data include global N2O emission values from 1961-2019 from agricultural soils./
-The data is imported from the CSV file using the codes below.
+The data was imported from the CSV file using the codes below.

 ```python